 * Click here for rating key

 Five Crowns Restaurant Review: An English cottage exterior gives way to an interior with a newfound sense of vibrancy, brought about by brighter illumination, a lightened furniture scheme and an emphasis on the elegant patio.
-Executive chef Greg Harrison, who has worked with Michael Mina and Masaharu Morimoto, brings the type of forward-thinking acumen that is necessary and welcomed at this OC landmark that could otherwise get away with coasting on past laurels.
-Starters such as the sweet and smoky prosciutto-wrapped scallops with corn salsa or the dense, creamy lobster bisque with Vidalia onion foam display a commitment to dishes that are carefully constructed to promote harmonious flavors and textures.
-Mains further highlight this craftsmanship through entrées like the crispy yet succulent Jidori chicken and the juicy grilled Berkshire pork chop served with whatever the farmers market dictates that week.
-Of course, the restaurant’s classic prime rib is still offered, complete with the traditional trimmings.
-A rotating assortment of desserts, such as the lemon buttermilk steam cake or the dark chocolate soufflé, is prepared with care.
-One thing that hasn't changed is the first-rate list of globally sourced wines, which is deep yet accessible.
+Executive chef Steve Kling brings the type of forward-thinking acumen that is necessary and welcomed at this OC landmark that could otherwise get away with coasting on past laurels.
+Starters of crispy pork belly with strawberry jam and salmon tartare showcase his skill in creating complex flavors and textures.
+Modern mains such as the crispy Jidori chicken and the juicy grilled Berkshire pork chop further display the level of craftsmanship.
+Of course, the restaurant’s prime rib is still offered with the traditional trimmings, as are winning takes on old-school classics like the beef steak Neptune with crab and asparagus.
+A rotating assortment of desserts, lemon buttermilk steam cake to a dark chocolate soufflé, is prepared with care.
+The first-rate list of globally sourced wines is deep yet accessible.
 And as with any good old English building, a resident ghost reportedly stirs up trouble on the second floor.